merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2020-07-17-lgpl-copyleft-snaps.md

 **Distributing your software in a Snap has no effect on GPL copyleft and LGPL compliance.**

 * It has no effect on copyleft because [containers do not trigger copyleft](https://www.gnu.org/licenses/gpl-faq.html#AggregateContainers) according to the GNU GPL FAQ *[see note]*.
-* It has not effect on LGPL compliance because the user can modify the LGPL library and relink the application using `LD_LIBRARY_PATH` or by unsquashing the snap.
+* It has no effect on LGPL compliance because the user can modify the LGPL library and relink the application using `LD_LIBRARY_PATH` or by unsquashing the snap.

 If your software is compliant when running outside of a snap, it will still be compliant when running inside of a snap.